Watts-Lab/deliberation-assets/projects/volvovsky_reputation/art_game_comp_1.md

 ---

-- The agent buys a piece of art
+- the agent buys a piece of art
-- The agent spends 30 points to get a cab home so that he can read the buyer’s message
-- The agent buys the correct piece of art
+- the agent buys the correct piece of art
-- The buyer re-hires the agent
+- the buyer re-hires the agent